-Over the years so many people from so many walks of life have kindly given their time, efforts and energy to raising money for MS Research in so very many different ways.
+Over the years so many people from different walks of life have kindly given their time, efforts and energy to raise money for MS Research in a variety of ways.

 We cannot thank our many brave, determined and inventive fundraisers enough!
 You are all heroes!

-In our debut newsletter of April 2013 we featured an article about Lara who having only just finished taking her GCSEs chose to climb Mount Kilimanjaro along with her father James.
+In our debut newsletter of April 2013 we featured an article about Lara who despite only just finished taking her GCSEs chose to climb Mount Kilimanjaro along with her father James.

 We are pleased and proud to report that Lara successfully completed her challenge and raised over £3,000 for MS research.
 Lara kept us up to date on her JustGiving page and with the following e-mail when she arrived back in Nairobi.